 >> Find out why it’s not crazy to quit your job to travel

 2. Are you happy/unhappy with your job/career?

 If you are happy with your job and career, then the decision will be a bit more difficult.
 It’s all about weighing pros and cons.
 I liked the job and career I had before we left.
 I was happy, I got paid well, and I genuinely enjoyed what I did.
 While I enjoyed it, I still wasn’t passionate about it.
 And that’s what I wanted, to be passionate about what I did on a daily basis.
-Our trip allowed me to re-discover my love of writing, and now that’s what I’m trying to do.
-My employment situation may not be as lucrative or stable right now, but I honestly wake up every morning looking forward to my day.
-You can’t put a price tag on that.
+Our trip allowed me to re-discover my love of writing, which ultimately led me to my job as editor here at BootsnAll.
+I honestly wake up every morning looking forward to my day, and you can’t put a price tag on that.

 >> Check out five reasons to take a career break or sabbatical

 3. Are there family or personal obligations keeping you home?